karthenjamin/data_recipes/README.md

 This section assumes that you have followed the above steps and successfully gotten the Jupyter Notebook to open.
 For more info on this, see above.
 Using Jupyter Notebook is the same across platforms.

+For more information on how to use the Jupyter Notebook environment, see [this youtube tutorial](https://youtu.be/JImOfVHQtYc).